Peak Season Prep Guide: Preparing your Ecommerce Site for the Next Big Rush

 • Archive test data for future comparisons

-Using a set of monitoring tools allows you to obtain truthful data about actual test performance in simple visual graphs:
+Use a set of monitoring tools to obtain accurate data about actual test performance in simple visual graphs:

 • Randomly create products

 • Randomly create orders (fill up a cart, then checkout)

 • Randomly create customer accounts (can combine this with creating an order script)

 • Make changes in the admin interface (creating categories, configuration changes)

 These scripts will be run both individually and simultaneously to find performance limits.

 - Define the test environment: In practice, the load test environment contains:

 • Software tools for sending lots of requests